Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Method

 \subsection{Correlation Validation with Human Perception}

-While the model is capable of Difference- and Commonality-telling, it is essential to validate whether these predicted textual descriptions truly reflect actual editing and preservation performance.
-To this end, we conduct a correlation study using the AuditScore \cite{jia2025towards} audio-editing evaluation dataset, which covers 23 audio-editing systems and contains 6,300 annotated instances.
-Each instance consists of paired audio samples with textual descriptions and editing instructions, and was rated on a 1–5 scale by experts from three subjective perspectives: overall quality(\textbf{Quality}), editing effectiveness(\textbf{Relevance}), and preservation of unedited content(\textbf{Faithfullness}).
-In addition, we compute a set of widely used objective audio editing metrics for each instance and group them into three categories aligned with the subjective criteria: editing ability, preservation ability, and overall quality.
-Finally, we calculate the linear correlation coefficient (LCC) between the model’s predicted Difference and Commonality accuracy (measured by standard captioning metrics) and the corresponding subjective and objective audio editing metrics.
+While the model is capable of generating Difference and Commonality descriptions, it is essential to verify whether these predicted texts faithfully reflect actual editing and preservation performance.
+To this end, we conduct a correlation study using the AuditScore \cite{jia2025towards} audio editing evaluation dataset, which covers 23 audio editing systems and contains 6,300 annotated instances.
+Each instance consists of paired audio samples with textual descriptions and editing instructions, and is rated on a 1–5 scale by expert annotators from three subjective perspectives: overall quality (\textbf{Quality}), editing effectiveness (\textbf{Relevance}), and preservation of unedited content (\textbf{Faithfulness}).
+In addition, we compute a set of widely used objective audio editing metrics for each instance.
+These subjective and objective indicators are further grouped into three categories: editing ability, preservation ability, and overall quality.
+Finally, we calculate the linear correlation coefficient between the predicted Difference and Commonality accuracy (measured by captioning metrics) and the corresponding subjective and objective evaluation metrics, as illustrated in Figure~\ref{fig2}.

-The results presented in Figure~\ref{fig2} show that Difference-captioning exhibits a strong positive correlation with editing effectiveness but a negative correlation with preservation, whereas Commonality-captioning demonstrates the opposite trend, being positively correlated with preservation but negatively correlated with editing effectiveness.
-This aligns well with our intuition: differences capture editing capability, whereas commonalities reflect preservation ability.
-Based on this observation, we further select the metrics with the strongest positive or negative correlations with editing and preservation, and combine them to construct two composite metrics: \textit{Edit\_score} and \textit{Faith\_score}.
-These metrics are intended to provide high-accuracy, perception-aligned evaluations of editing effectiveness and preservation in the form of quantitative scores: {
+The results in Figure~\ref{fig2} reveal complementary correlation patterns between Difference-captioning and Commonality-captioning with respect to editing effectiveness and preservation.
+Specifically, Difference-captioning is more closely associated with editing performance, whereas Commonality-captioning is more related to preservation.
+This observation is consistent with the intuitive roles of differences and commonalities in audio editing.
+Based on this finding, we select the captioning metrics that exhibit the strongest correlations with editing effectiveness and preservation, respectively, and combine them to construct two composite metrics: \textit{Edit\_score} and \textit{Faith\_score}.
+These metrics leverage the complementary information from Difference-captioning and Commonality-captioning to provide quantitative evaluation of editing effectiveness and preservation: {

 } where $D\_$ and $C\_$ denote the Difference and Commonality caption metrics, respectively, and the weights are determined in proportion to the metric’s LCC values : $w_f=0.48$, $w_s=0.52$, $v_{sp}=0.46$, $v_{me}=0.54$, $u_{sp}=0.48$, $u_{rl}=0.52$, $z_{sp}=0.53$, $z_{me}=0.47$, $\varepsilon=1e^{-6}$, $\lambda_{\text{edit}}=0.5$, and $\lambda_{\text{faith}}=0.5$.